Julie Martin

 Training, qualifications & experience

-MA Therapeutic Counselling and Psychotherapy (Waverley Abbey College/Middlesex University) 2020
+MA Therapeutic Counselling and Psychotherapy (Waverley Abbey College/ Middlesex University) 2020

 Diploma in Cognitive Behavioural Therapeutic Skills and Theory (Aylesbury College) 2016

-Diploma in Counselling Supervision (Waverley Abbey College) 2015 Previous MA degree (Cambridge University)
+Diploma in Counselling Supervision (Waverley Abbey College) 2015 Previous MA degree (Cambridge University) Postgraduate Certificate in Vocational Guidance (Reading University)

 Registered MBACP (Accred) and Member of Association of Christian Counsellors (Accred)

 In terms of my career background, I have previously worked as a careers adviser, in pastoral care, mentoring and administration.
-In addition to my private counselling and supervision practice, I have worked for a variety of community and church-based counselling agencies, and have had over ten years' experience counselling people with a wide range of issues.
+In addition to my private counselling and supervision practice, I have worked for a variety of community and church-based counselling agencies, and have had over seventeen years' experience of counselling people with a wide range of issues.

 Member organisations